Troubleshooting Guided Access

 Test Hardware

-Repeatedly press the Sleep and Home buttons.
+Repeatedly press the Sleep or Home buttons.
 If the device does not respond, the hardware may be damaged.
 Contact ableCARE for assistance.

 Some users may accidentally exit Guided Access.
 Try these solutions: